-- Get local sim card in the airport or at any local shops.
+- Get a local sim card at the airport or at any local shops.
 The recommended one is Mobitel and Dialog.

 - Make sure to keep enough local currency with you as many small shops won’t accept credit cards.

-- If you are travelling on a local bus and you have additional luggage with try to get an extra seat so that you can keep your luggage freely.
+- If you are traveling on a local bus and you have additional luggage try to get an extra seat so that you can keep your luggage freely.

-- Make sure to wear proper clothing while visiting temples as Sri Lanka has a lot of Buddhist temples and dress code are essential to enter inside.
+- Make sure to wear proper clothing while visiting temples as Sri Lanka has a lot of Buddhist temples and dress codes are essential to enter inside.

-- If you are curious about hiking, I strongly recommend to try Adam’s Peak, which is about 2000 meters height, and you have to climb stairs up to 6000 steps, and this will definitely test your stamina and try if you are fit.
+- If you are curious about hiking, I strongly recommend trying Adam’s Peak, which is about 2000 meters in height, and you have to climb stairs up to 6000 steps, and this will definitely test your stamina and try if you are fit.